airnativeextensions/nativeextensions-documentation/docs/inappbilling/make-a-purchase.md

 As the state of the purchase transaction changes you will be notified through the `PurchaseEvent.PURCHASES_UPDATED` event.

->
-> Note: We have deprecated all of the old `PurchaseEvent`'s such as `PURCHASE_SUCCESS` in favour
-> of a processing queue through the `PURCHASES_UPDATED` event.
->
-> If you use any of the old events they will still work in the near future however we
-> suggest you migrate to the `PURCHASES_UPDATED` event to better handle purchase transaction states.
->

 ```actionscript
 InAppBilling.service.addEventListener( PurchaseEvent.PURCHASES_UPDATED, purchases_updatedHandler );